Cruton45/player-faction-managment/README.md

 # player-faction-managment
 A character creation menu for gmod starwars rp.
 Also comes with custom ULX commands that allow people in the same faction to teleport to eachother.

+To install the addon put this in your addons folder.

+To install the fgoto addon, go inside the folder and take out the fgoto folder.
+Then take out the lua file and put this file in your addons\ulx\lua\ulx\modules\sh folder.
+Follow the instructions at the top of the fgoto file or it will not work.

 Commands Include: